mirrorps/taler-php/README.md

 Request the backend to forget specific fields of an order's contract terms.

 Notes:
-- The request uses HTTP PUT and returns no content on success (HTTP 200).
+- The request uses HTTP PATCH and returns no content on success (HTTP 200 or 204).
 - A valid JSON path must begin with `$.` and end with a field identifier.
 Array indices and wildcards `*` are allowed inside the path, but the path cannot end with an index or wildcard.

 ```php